 Given the superiority of HIIT over steady-state cardio, I thought to myself, why spend time doing something that takes longer and is less effective?

-There’s also research to show that doing HIIT immediately after lifting weights can interfere with some of the molecular processes involved in muscle growth .
+There’s also research to show that doing sprint interval training immediately after lifting weights can interfere with some of the molecular processes involved in muscle growth .

-In fact, the interference effect was even greater than previously seen in an earlier study that combined resistance and endurance training (30 minutes of cycling at 80% of maximum heart rate) .
+In fact, the interference effect was even greater than previously seen in an earlier study that combined resistance and endurance training (30 minutes of biking at 80% of maximum heart rate) .

 Granted, the study only looked at the short-term (3 hours after training) molecular response to resistance training, rather than measuring protein synthesis or muscle growth directly.
 So we don’t know the extent to which your muscular gains will be compromised after several months of training.